Skip to main content

 4. The skill appears automatically in OpenClaw's available skills list.

-5. OpenClaw loads the manifest for metadata and the playbook for execution instructions.
+5. OpenClaw reads the YAML frontmatter for metadata and the markdown body for execution instructions.

 6. Trigger the skill via conversation or automation — OpenClaw handles tool routing and execution.